SydneyRaeBlackburn/retry-strategies-go/README.md

-# Backoff
+# Retry Strategies

-This package allows a service to retry an external api call based on the chosen backoff strategy.
+This package allows an api call to be retried based on the chosen backoff strategy.

 ## Backoff Strategies